Facebook unveils free-to-play cloud gaming service

 Other games available this week are PGA Tour Golf Shootout by Concrete Software, Solitaire: Arthur’s Tale by Qublix Games, and WWE SuperCard from 2K Games.
 Dirt Bike Unchained by Red Bull is coming soon, and Facebook will continue to test more games.

 Facebook noted earlier that it isn’t making game distribution available on its Facebook Gaming app on iOS, as Apple has put a number of restrictions in its way.
+In a blog post, Rubin said about iOS, “While our iOS path is uncertain, one thing is clear.
+Apple treats games differently and continues to exert control over a very precious resource.
+Stay tuned as we work out the best way for people to play games when and how they want, regardless of what device they bought.”

+Rubin also said Facebook is not going to overpromise and under-deliver, and it’s not trying to replace your favorite gaming hardware.

 The games will all be playable on the web with a mouse and keyboard or on Android with touchscreen devices.
 These games are “latency tolerant,” meaning they don’t require extremely fast interaction or super-fast internet connections to function, Rubin said.

 He said Facebook isn’t requiring developers to rewrite their games for specific hardware to get more performance.
 Rubin added that the service will evolve, but it’s not meant to deliver exclusive titles or triple-A titles and will instead focus on simple free-to-play games.
+The games are launching with in-app purchases and ads enabled, depending on game format and the developer’s choice.
+Facebook is introducing cloud-based playable ads, where players can try out games easily.

+Players will be able to use Player Names, or fictitious names instead of their full names and profile picture.
+These aren’t a replacement for real names across Facebook and are used in the context of playing games.
+Player names and gaming activity will appear alongside a player’s real name when they choose to connect with friends or fellow players from a game.
+Developers who integrate Facebook Login for Gaming can enable cross-play between the downloaded version of their game and the cloud version on Facebook.

 I asked Rubin if he wanted to get old classic arcade games on the system, but he said that isn’t a current target for Facebook, as most of those games weren’t designed as free-to-play titles.
+More games will debut in 2021, with the addition of action and adventure games.

 “There aren’t many triple-A games that we are going after because that’s not our market and they require ultra-low latency,” Rubin said.
 “We are not trying to pitch this as an alternative to anything else.”